 Before entering your payment details, ensure the website is secure.
 Look for the following indicators:

-Avoid making transactions on websites that lack these security features, as they may not encrypt your data.
+Warning: Avoid making transactions on websites that lack these security features, as they may be vulnerable to cyberattacks.

 Public Wi-Fi networks are convenient but often lack proper security measures, making them a hotspot for hackers.
 Avoid conducting financial transactions or accessing sensitive accounts while connected to public Wi-Fi.